 Before an instructor can place an item on reserve, a REQUEST FOR RESERVE MATERIALS form must be filled out by the instructor.
-These forms can be obtained from the Information desk or from the faculty member’s departmental LibGuide online.
+These forms can be obtained here.
 Material is placed on reserve in alphabetical order according to course department and course number.

 NOTE: The Library does not provide notebooks for professors’ photocopied materials.
 They must provide their own.